bretmullinix/python-for-beginners/t2-variables-and-data-types/readme.md

        The variable is the third angle in a triangle we are defining.
 When writing code, use a descriptive variable name so when you or someone else comes back to maintain the code, the variable clearly documents its intent.

+    1. The rest of the code simply takes the variables, like in the integer example, and prints out messages about the triangle.

+    1. The output is shown in the lower window in the image above.